That is who I am.

 Who, by the way, loves Duckie now.

-I got to sit, legs intertwined with my 15 year old on the couch while she asked me opinions about things like clothing and dating…..we aren’t talking about that right now.
+I got to sit, legs intertwined with my 15-year-old on the couch while she asked me opinions about things like clothing and dating….sigh.

 My husband made his famous chocolate chip cookies while the girls and I giggled in the family room and talked about how Ellie will “never have children” and then I listened to my girls who normally fight incessantly, actually get along.